 Although medical marijuana is not a cure for polycystic ovary syndrome, it could be a potential treatment option for many women with this condition.
-Unfortunately, there haven’t been any research studies to examine the effects of medical cannabis for polycystic ovary syndrome specifically.
-However, rising evidence suggests this disorder may be tied to a dysfunction in the endocannabinoid system.
-And endocannabinoid therapy, like medical marijuana, could be used to supplement what the body needs.
+Unfortunately, there haven’t been any research studies to examine the effects of medical cannabis on polycystic ovary syndrome specifically.
+However, rising evidence suggests this disorder may be tied to a dysfunction in the endocannabinoid system (ECS).
+Endocannabinoid therapy, like medical marijuana, could be used to supplement what the body needs.

 The ECS is a series of receptors found in every major bodily system.
 This network keeps almost every physiological function in a state of homeostasis, from digestive health and pain modulation to the reproductive system.
 Naturally produced cannabinoids are constantly acting on these receptors to elicit chemical responses and keep the different bodily systems in balance.

 A 2013 scientific review in the Journal of Molecular Endocrinology suggests the mysterious cause of polycystic ovary syndrome may actually be dysfunctions in the endocannabinoid system.
 The ECS may also have a hand in the condition’s other underlying features, such as:

 Evidence suggests that cannabinoids in marijuana could be potential treatments for PCOS.
 Cannabinoids within the plant, like CBD and THC, can bind to endocannabinoid receptors to assist the ECS in regaining balance.
 With further development, medical marijuana treatments could help treat insulin resistance, fight obesity, and bring balance to reproductive functions in women with PCOS.
 Additional research may discover cannabis could be the most effective treatment available.
 Until then, medical marijuana has other benefits for patients with this condition in its treatment of symptoms.